 Massacres happen fast and slow.
 Ask the survivors and their survivors.
-Last week, Jacob Zuma finally shared his version of the Marikana Commission of Inquiry, aka the Farlam Commission after its chairperson, which has, after a fashion, investigated the August 16, 20102 massacre of striking mineworkers at the Lonmin platinum mine in the North West.
+Nearly three years later, Jacob Zuma finally shared his version of the Marikana Commission of Inquiry, also known as the Farlam Commission for its chairperson, which has, after a fashion, investigated the August 16, 20102 massacre of striking mineworkers at the Lonmin platinum mine in the North West.
 There were little to no surprises in Zuma’s presentation, which emphasized those points that were meant to absolve the President and his friends.

 The only surprise, if it was a surprise at all, was the lengths to which the State went to demean and diminish the miners, dead and living, and their loved ones.
 The nation was given five hours’ notice, and then the President went on.
 The widows weren’t given prior notice nor were the surviving mineworkers nor their attorneys or supporters.
 They found out the about the event as they returned from work, ran about looking for a tv, and finally found a laptop, in a Longmin board room, only to have the feed not function.
 Some say it was load shedding.